Opt-In Art: Learning Art Styles Only from Few Examples: Discussion

 \section{Discussion}

-In this paper, we introduce the Art-Free Diffusion model, which explores the ability to mimic an artistic style with minimal exposure to art.
-We propose a simple method for training an Art Adapter to achieve this goal and evaluate its performance in image stylization and art generation tasks using both automatic metrics and a perceptual user study.
-Our experiments show that this system can successfully imitate artistic styles.
-Additionally, we consulted a professional artist to gather expert feedback on how well the artificial model replicates his artistic style, further validating our findings.
-To support our thesis, we applied a data attribution method to understand how a model with limited knowledge of artistic styles can still produce artistic images.
-The results provide intuitive insights into how the natural world can influence and inspire art.
+In this work, we introduce Blank Canvas Diffusion, a model that explores the ability to mimic an artistic style with minimal exposure to art.
+We propose a simple method for training an Art Style Adapter and evaluate its performance in image stylization and art style generation tasks using both automatic metrics and a perceptual user study.
+Our experiments show that our system can successfully imitate artistic styles.
+To support our thesis, we applied a data attribution method to understand how a model with limited knowledge of artistic styles can still learn to generate images in an artistic style.
+The results provide intuitive insights into how the natural world influences and inspires art.